 Grounding the Wind Monitor is vitally important.
-Without proper grounding, static electrical charge can build up during certain atmospheric conditions and discharge through the transducers.
-This discharge can cause erroneous signals or transducer failure.
-To direct the discharge away from the transducers, the mounting post assembly is made with a special antistatic plastic.
-It is very important that the mounting post be connected to a good earth ground.
+Without proper grounding static electrical charge can build up during certain atmospheric conditions and discharge through the transducers.
+This discharge can potentially cause erroneous signals or transducer failure.
+To direct the discharge away from the transducers, the mounting post assembly in which the transducers are mounted is made with a special antistatic plastic.
+Therefore it is very important that the mounting post be connected to a good earth ground.
 There are two ways this may be accomplished.
 First, the Wind Monitor may be mounted on a metal pipe which is connected to earth ground.
 The mounting pipe should not be painted where the Wind Monitor is mounted.
 Towers or masts set in concrete should be connected to one or more grounding rods.
-If it is difficult to ground the mounting post in this manner, the following method should be used.
+If it is difficult to ground the mounting post in this manner an alternative method should be used.
 Inside the junction box the terminal labeled EARTH GND is internally connected to the antistatic mounting post.
 This terminal should be connected to an earth ground (Refer to wiring diagram).